Your Water Rates

 affordable utility bill at about a penny per gallon.

-The company last filed for new rates
+Prior to its most recent filing in 2018, the company last filed for new rates

 through a general rate filing in January 2014 and received an order from the